ericndungutse/about/README.md

 ### Hello!
 I'm Eric 👋

-- 💬 Ask me about MERN stack
+- 💬 Ask me about Web Development and Software Project Managment
 - 📫 How to reach me: dav.ndungutse@gmail.com
 - ⚡ Fun fact: My perfect day would start with workout